mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

 (NOTE: this example also apply to Compute Canada - use the folders `slurm_cc` and `slurm_cc_orion` instead of `slurm_mila` and `slurm_mila_orion`.)

+First, bring you project on the Mila cluster (assuming you didn't create your project directly there).
+To do so, simply login on the Mila cluster and git clone your project:

+    git@github.com:{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}.git

+Then activate your virtual env, and install the dependencies:

+    cd {{ cookiecutter.project_slug }}
+    pip install -e .

-To run with SLURM, on the Mila cluster, just:
+To run with SLURM, just:

     cd examples/slurm_mila
     sh run.sh